No matter what time of the year you choose to visit, you’ll find something going on.

 If you didn’t already know, Eureka is the center of the marble universe.
-Humboldt Marble Weekend bring artists and collectors together for a weekend celebration of marbles and marble hunting.
+Humboldt Marble Weekend brings artists and collectors together for a weekend celebration of marbles and marble hunting.

 The annual Red Carpet Gala at the Eureka Theatre is Humboldt’s best Oscar party.
 Start with a walk down the red carpet, complete with paparazzi, then mingle and schmooze with fellow movie fans in the lobby of the art deco era Eureka Theatre.
 A live telecast of the Academy Awards follows.
 Commercial breaks are filled with live music and awards from the Humboldt-Del Norte Film Commission.

-Fancy sipping on some local libations while hanging out with red pandas?
+Sip on some local libations while hanging out with red pandas?
 Sequoia Park Zoo Foundation’s Brew at the Zoo includes live music, food, beer and cider, and of course, zoo animals.
-(Check back for 2021 info).

 The Eureka Fashion Week, put on by Eureka Main Street, features local designers and creators in Eureka’s burgeoning fashion space.
 Visit and support unique boutique local businesses and receive special fashion week discounts.